Trek Across The Desert Planet

 The smallest notes are triplet eighth notes.

 The 6/4 time signature created a wonderful opportunity for students to move between subdivisions.
 The 2-2-2 subdivision was ideal for an animal walking along and created a more tranquil feel.
 Combining the 3-3 subdivision with triplets added a driving, mysterious mood for an otherwise laidback piano solo.
-However, keeping the swing eighth notes throughout keeps the piece grounded in its laid back country swing genre.
+However, keeping the swing eighth notes throughout keeps the piece grounded in its laid-back country swing genre.

 Much of the piece is designed for easier playing at this level so your students can focus on moving between the subdivisions seamlessly.

 In the accompaniment, there are nods to walking bass lines to connect chords (ranging from 7th through 13th).
 In addition, arpeggiated triplets and driving repeated notes round out the accompaniment patterns.
-Each creates the transitions between tranquil, mysterious, and bold moods throughout the piece.
+Each creates transitions between tranquil, mysterious, and bold moods throughout the piece.

 Trek Across the Desert Planet Bonus: